Updated April 13, 2023

 1. A most basic way to create a new branch using the following command:

 git checkout –b <branch-name>

-2) Another way to create a branch by specifying particular branch name in command as follows:
+2. Another way to create a branch is by specifying a particular branch name in command as follows:

 git checkout –b new branch <branch-name>switched to branch <new-branch-name>

-In the above scenario optionally you are able to define different branches through which another branch will be created.
+In the above scenario, you can define different branches through which another branch will be created.

-3) One of the simple ways to create a branch is as shown below:
+3. One of the simple way to create a branch is as shown below:

 git branch <branch-name>